Skip to main content

 Overview

-You'll explore the professional world through Professional Context modules, developing knowledge of contemporary designers, how they work, and the projects they have completed.
-This will include visits to factories, production companies, studios, exhibitions, and recently completed projects.
+You'll learn about contemporary designers, how they work, and the projects they've completed.
+This will include visits to production companies, studios and exhibitions.

 Course structure